2025 Summit: Changing perspectives to provide better support

 • Adapting support to the diversity of entrepreneurial forms: Chantal Thieblin Goffoz (evol), Diana Horqque (V1 Studio), Isabelle Thibault (Esplanade Québec), Sarah Girouard (Quartier artisan)

-• Entrepreneurial resilience, the regenerative economy and global prosperity: John Stokes (Real Ventures) and Katy Yam (FounderFuel).
+• Entrepreneurial resilience, regenerative economics, and global prosperity: John Stokes (Real Ventures) and Katy Yam (FounderFuel).

-1. Cultivating empathy to enhance the support experience with Catherine Gauthier of Interface & co, and Elisabeth Michel
+1. Cultivating empathy to improve the support experience with Catherine Gauthier from Interface & co, and Elisabeth Michel

-2. Raising the voice of entrepreneurs with government authorities with Lanie Dufour of Catapulte Communication, and Guillaume Lajoie
+2. Raising the voice of entrepreneurs with government bodies with Lanie Dufour from Catapulte Communication and Guillaume Lajoie

-🔸 Fuckup Nights - Marco Bérubé gives us a candid version of his entrepreneurial journey, and the reasons that led him to create the Beloeil chapter of Fuckup Nights
+🔸 Fuckup Nights – Marco Bérubé gives us a candid account of his entrepreneurial journey and the reasons that led him to create the Beloeil chapter of Fuckup Nights.

-🔸 HR improv show - An offbeat, hard-hitting look at the realities of recruitment in the entrepreneurial ecosystem.
+🔸 Improvisational show about HR – An offbeat and hard-hitting look at the realities of recruitment in the entrepreneurial ecosystem.

-🔸 Networking cocktail - Because some of the best ideas are born in an informal exchange.
+🔸 Networking cocktail – Because some of the best ideas come from informal exchanges.

 Thursday AM theme: The many facets of innovation: aligning ecosystems for success

-Innovation is an essential driver of entrepreneurship, and vice versa.
-Artificial intelligence, process automation, mass customization or corporate responsibility: the facets of innovation are multiplying and accelerating.
-How can we identify the specific innovative features of entrepreneurial projects, so as to better protect them, finance them, market them - in short, support them?
+Innovation is a key driver of entrepreneurship, and vice versa.
+Artificial intelligence, process automation, mass customization, and corporate responsibility: the facets of innovation are multiplying and accelerating.
+How can we effectively identify the innovative features of entrepreneurial projects in order to better protect, finance, market, and ultimately support them?

-After all, we need to work together to improve our ability to provide better support.
+After all, we must work together to improve our ability to provide better support.
 This means giving ourselves the tools to minimize our pain, for the benefit of entrepreneurs.

 • AI and technology with David Dufresne (CMD Capital) and Gabrielle Langlois (IVADO)